 This course provides an in-depth study of building an online, collaborative learning environment.
-The focus will be on designing an effective, quality online course for successful eLearning.
-The course will explore various topics as they relate to online teaching and learning such as: online teaching methods and strategies, student engagement and motivation, differentiated learning, interactive content, authentic assessments, project-based learning, collaborative communication, and course management systems. (eTeach: SS)
+The focus will be on designing an effective, quality online course for successsful eLearning.
+The course will explore various topics as they relate to quality online teaching and learning.
+It will include the use of quality standards as a way to design, develop, and assess an online course.
+Various course managment systems will also be explored and evaluated.
+(SS, odd years)